What is Criminal Sexual Conduct 1st Degree?

 With that being said, there are specific sentencing guidelines based on the ages of the victim and the offender when the crime happened.

-For instance, if the offender was 17, and the victim was below 13 years of age at the time of the offense, the mandatory-minimum sentence is 25 years in prison.
+For instance, if the offender was 17, and the victim was below 13 years of age at the time of the offense, the mandatory minimum sentence is 25 years in prison.

-If the defendant was at least 18 years, and the victim was below the age of 13, the law requires a life sentence without parole.
+If the defendant was at least 18 years, old and the victim was below the age of 13, the law requires a life sentence without parole.
 However, the sentences may sometimes vary based on the judge’s discretion, along with the lawyer you chose to fight for your life.

 Additionally, convicted offenders who get to serve a sentence less than life will be electronically monitored for life.
 This helps the state to keep track of the convicts’ whereabouts at all times.